-Rear-edge populations live in environmental narrow margins, and small variations in environmental conditions can increase the vulnerability of the species (Hampe and Petit 2005).
+Rear-edge populations live in environmental narrow margins, and small variations in environmental conditions can increase the vulnerability of species (Hampe and Petit 2005).
 A high vulnerability to drought is often assumed for populations located at their rear-edge (Martínez-Vilalta 2018).
 However we obtained positive trends in greenness and tree-growth for the rear-edge of Q. pyrenaica and high values of resilience to severe droughts.
 Our findings are in agreement with those studies that have shown that the assumed higher vulnerability of dry edges does not necessarily hold (Cavin and Jump 2017).
-Martínez-Vilalta (2018) pointed out the importance of the local adaptation and plasticity, and also of the local environmental factors on the vulnerability showed by rear-edge populations.
-The high values of resilience to drought reported here together with previously works showing high values of genetic resilience for those forests at Sierra Nevada (Valbuena-Carabaña and Gil 2013), seem to be indicative of high local adaptation of this oak.
-In addition the local environmental conditions of the sites where this species inhabit at Sierra Nevada would explain the low vulnerability to drought showed by this oak.
+Martínez-Vilalta (2018) pointed out the importance of local adaptation and plasticity, and also of local environmental factors on the vulnerability showed by rear-edge populations.
+Our results would highlight the ample small-scale variability at the ecological boundary and need to better confine the rear-edge limit in our studied forest.
+The high values of resilience to drought reported here together with previously works showing high values of genetic resilience for those forests at Sierra Nevada (Valbuena-Carabaña and Gil 2013) seem to be indicative of high local adaptation of this oak.
+In addition the local environmental conditions of the sites where this species inhabits at Sierra Nevada would explain the low vulnerability to drought showed by this oak.
+It needs to be mentioned that we only studied adult individuals established decades or centuries ago, meaning that it needs to be assessed if the species expresses resilience or to the contrary vulnerability if we analyzed seedling regeneration, likewise many other Mediterranean species at their xeric limit (2-3 CITAS).
 A key consideration for rear-edge populations is the different ways in which marginality can be defined, i.e. if it is defined according to geographic, climatic criteria, or according to other ecological factors (Martínez-Vilalta 2018).
 In this sense, the high values of resilience to the drought events that we have observed, could suggest that the populations of Q. pyrenaica in Sierra Nevada are located in a geographical but not a climatic rear-edge.
 And the current niche is a result of land-use changes, which further complicates the definition of potential rear-edges.
 Similarly, high values of resilience showed by other Mediterranean species located in their rear-edge (e.g. Pinus sylvestris, Herrero and Zamora 2014) seem to be related with stabilizing mechanisms promoting community resilience that can buffer the impacts of extreme events.